Aquanty/rtd-hgs/docs/source/index.rst

 :math:`\bullet \bullet \bullet`

-Since ArcView shapefiles created on a Windows platform may not be binary compatible with a UNIX platform, the zone numbers can be written to an ASCII file using the Write zones to file instruction and then read on the UNIX platform using the Read zones from file instruction (as described in Section :ref:`sec:el_zone_number_io` .
-This process can also be useful in cases where the Zones from arcview for chosen elements instruction takes a long time to execute, since the results can be stored initially and then read much more quickly in subsequent runs.
+| Since ArcView shapefiles created on a Windows platform may not be
+  binary compatible with a UNIX platform, the zone numbers can be written to an ASCII file using the Write zones to file instruction and then read on the UNIX platform using the Read zones from file instruction (as described in Section :ref:
+| .
+This process can also be useful in cases where the Zones from
+  arcview for chosen elements instruction takes a long time to execute, since the results can be stored initially and then read much more quickly in subsequent runs.

 Selecting Zones
 ^^^^^^^^^^^^^^^

-Zones ! selecting Choosing grid components ! zones .. _sec:czn These
+Zones ! selecting Choosing grid components ! zones [.. _sec:czn] These
 instructions can be used to alter the set of chosen zones for the current zone type (i.e. porous media, dual, fracture or surface.)